The Electric Hellfire Club: History

 Following the completion of an extensive tour in 2002, the band entered a period of extended hiatus.
 A cover song of Metallica's "Devil's Dance", released through the band's website in early 2004, was a brief flurry before the band scattered in 2005.
 Front man Thomas Thorn relocated from the band's native Wisconsin to the Florida Keys, and Sabrina Satana relocated to Los Angeles.
 The official website went offline, and the official message board was taken down.
 In 2007, a new official website appeared, and the band's page on the website myspace.com began receiving updates.
 Information online indicated that the band was regrouping and possibly working together again, and that Wilhelm Curse had resumed keyboarding duties for the band.
 Throughout mid to late 2008, the band began releasing demo versions of previous songs, and other rare recordings via Myspace account.
 These tracks were available for streaming.

 Early 2009 brought about the reactivation of the band in earnest.
 In January, it was reported on the official website and on the band's MySpace page that preliminary work had started on a new full-length album, which would mark the band's first studio album in seven years.
 It also saw Charles Edward from the Denver area gothic metal band Seraphim Shock join the band as guitarist, replacing long time band member Ricktor Ravensbrück, who was serving time in federal prison on drug charges.
 Original drummer Eric Peterson rejoined the band in February, reuniting half of the band's original lineup.
 In February 2011, a news update to the band's official site indicated that work on a new album was "indefinitely postponed".
 Subsequently, however, Frozen North Records announced via MK Ultra that Thorn, Ravensbrück and company had reunited and been signed to FNR in February 2014 to produce their first new album in over a decade, titled Tech Noir.
 The album reportedly would have paid tribute to not only the band's electro-industrial roots, but also maintain the heavy-hitting metal crunch they have been associated with more lately.

 On November 2, 2016, Thomas Thorn announced via his Facebook page that The Electric Hellfire Club will never create new music again.
 The band marked its 25th anniversary with one final show in Tampa, Florida, on December 2, 2016.

+Thomas Thorn and an all new lineup of The Electric Hellfire Club played a one off show at The Orpheum in Tampa, Florida, on October 30, 2025.